Last updated: 1st November 2025

 (c) continue to perform its obligations under this Agreement as far as practicable.

-19.9.
-Subcontractors: Cotiss may use subcontractors to perform the Services and permit them to exercise Cotiss’ obligations.
+Cotiss may use subcontractors to perform the Platform Services or any related Services pursuant to the Order and permit them to exercise Cotiss’ obligations.
 Cotiss will remain liable to you for all acts or omissions of each subcontractor as if they were the acts or omissions of Cotiss.

 19.10.
 Definitions